mgoold/linear_algebra_notes/linear_algebra_content3.md

 We can thus think of the Jacobian function as having n functions processing i...m values:
 $f\left(f_1\left(x_1\text{,...,}x_m\right)\text{,}f_2\left(x_1\text{,...,}x_m\right)\text{,...,}f_n\left(x_1\text{,...,}x_m\right)\right)$ .
 With this in mind we can imagine taking partial derivatives of f1, f2 ... up to fn.
 All such partial derivatives could be arranged in a matrix.
 This matrix is called **the Jacobian** .

+#### Notes on Jacobian Explanation

+* A major contextual point about the Jacobian is that you're using it in situations where a vector of variables is being mapped to a vector of functions, each of which [I believe] must use all the variables (for reasons of matrix multiplication).
+This wasn't super clear to me at first.
+Anyway, that is why, if you have for example a vector of 2 variables, and a vector of 2 functions, you're going to end up with a 2x2 matrix of partial derivatives.
+* Note that a vector of variables might also be mapped to a single function which uses all the variables.  --I think that is a typical case in the context of neural networks, where at the end all the inputs and their respective weights are reduced to a single function.

 #### Jacobian Matrix Definition

 The Jacobian of a function f is given by the following matrix: